learn-co-curriculum/curriculum-team/weekly_cadence.md

 ## Thursday

-Online education meeting.
-This is where we do a status update on where the group is.
+**Reporting Day** This is where we do a status update on where the group is.
 We want to report happy things.

 ### Standup